Even with a small cast, every character is almost unique enough on their own to have a respective mention of associated tropes.

 - In Abrogation he is back on it to an absurd degree thanks to his new, bigger mutant form, managing to shrug off the Auditor burning his face point-blank, a MAG embedding him into a wall and an agent driving a knife into his head.

 - Fingerless Gloves: Sports these in 7 and 9.
 In the latter, it's only one glove due to his mutated arm.

 - Good Old Fisticuffs: With his strength he can beat you to death in seconds.
-He actually has to resort to this in 10 due to his sheer size and strength.
+He actually has to resort to this in 10 and 11 due to his sheer size and strength.

 - Grievous Harm with a Body: Hank has a habit of tossing people (or rather, their heads) around.

 - The Hero: He's the main character and is referred to as "Our Hero" in the earlier installments, though he does very little to live up to the title.

 - Hoist by His Own Petard: Hank has suffered a couple of these; Tricky has repeatedly stabbed Hank with the signpost that originally killed him, and Jebus finished Hank off with the infamous stab, lift, and headshot from Apotheosis.

 - Iconic Item: Almost each episode gives him a lot of weapons to use but these are his most memorable.